roar3691/chatbot/README.md

+Here's an updated README with a section for assignment submission notes:

+---

 # Chatbot Project

 This project is a custom chatbot built using Langchain, designed to extract course information from a URL, create embeddings, and provide a RESTful API for searching courses.